-After a blood cancer diagnosis, some people find it particularly helpful to talk to someone who has had similar experience.
+After a blood cancer diagnosis, some people find it particularly helpful to talk to someone who has had a similar experience.
 They may have been diagnosed with the same condition, faced the same treatment options, and may have shared the same worries, concerns, happy times or sad times.

 Our Buddies are people just like you who have a personal experience of a blood cancer.
-They are not trained therapists or medical experts, but they do understand what you’re going through.
+They are not trained therapists or medical experts, but they do understand what you’re going through

 Of course, your family and friends will want to help and support you in the best way that they can.
 But sometimes, just chatting to someone who has been there before can really help you to cope with your situation.

 Once we’ve matched you with a Buddy, we’ll work with you to find a convenient time for your Buddy to make the first contact.
 Your Buddy may not be someone local to you, but you’ll be able to talk over the phone, or email them if you prefer.
-Hopefully you’ll build a rapport with your Buddy and chat regularly about how you’re getting on.
+Hopefully, you’ll build a rapport with your Buddy and chat regularly about how you’re getting on.
 There are no rules – sometimes you may call them, other times, they’ll call to check how you’re doing.

 All of our Buddies are vetted, trained volunteers and will do their best to support you the best way they can.
 We’ll be in touch from time-to-time to see how the relationship is working and make sure it is suitable for both of you.

 Alternatively, we are always looking for people to become one of our trained buddies and help support others.
 If you’d like to become a trained buddy, please email Kay Drew on firstname.lastname@example.org or call us on 01905 755 977.